Katie Holmes, Jamie Foxx Heat ‘Mission Impossible’ Romance: What Caused Tom Cruise Split?

 “Jamie wants to continue to act like the carefree guy he is in public.
 Eventually, the question had to come about whether he was committed enough to the relationship,” said one of the insiders.

-Katie has denied rumors that they actually are so committed to the romance that they’re secretly married, with both she and Foxx seen with jewelry on their left ring fingers.
+Katie has denied rumors that they actually are so committed to the romance that they’re secretly married, with both she and Foxx spotted wearing jewelry on their left ring fingers.
 However, multiple sources have confirmed to In Touch that they are dating.

 “Katie and Jamie have been dating for a while,” said one insider.